kratoszmx/codexdocs/docs/channels/zalouser.md

 * `channels.zalouser.groups.<group>.requireMention` controls whether group replies require a mention.
 * Resolution order: exact group id/name -> normalized group slug -> `*` -> default (`true`).
 * This applies both to allowlisted groups and open group mode.
+* Quoting a bot message counts as an implicit mention for group activation.
 * Authorized control commands (for example `/new`) can bypass mention gating.
 * When a group message is skipped because mention is required, OpenClaw stores it as pending group history and includes it on the next processed group message.
 * Group history limit defaults to `messages.groupChat.historyLimit` (fallback `50`).
 You can override per account with `channels.zalouser.historyLimit`.